Clay-Ferguson/quantizr/docs/user-guide/node-info/index.md

 # Node Stats

-Select `Menu -> Node Info -> Node Stats` to generate a statistics report for the selected node.
+Select `Menu -> Tools -> Node Stats` to generate a statistics report for the selected node.
 Any node subgraph can be analyzed this way to find the top most frequently used words, hashtags, and mentions, under that node.

 This opens a dialog showing the top words (and hashtags, and mentions) by frequency of use, under that specific subgraph.
 Words are listed in descending order based on the number of times the word appears in the node subgraph.